jagrosh/MusicBot/README.md

-siren about - Shows info about the bot siren ping - Checks the bot's latency siren ram - shows the bot's memory usage siren settings - Shows the bot's settings
+siren about - Shows info about the bot siren ping - Checks the bot's latency siren ram - Checks the bot's memory usage siren settings - Shows the bot's settings

 Fun:

-siren mycat - Shows some of my kitties siren cat - Shows some unknown kitties siren httpcat - Shows some http kitties
+siren mycat - Shows some of my kitties siren cat - Shows some random kitties siren dog - Shows some random doggos siren httpcat - Shows some http kitties siren roll ([optional amount of sides on the die] [optional "-s" to roll the die privately in DMs]) - Rolls a die which is perfect for games like DnD
 (More coming soon)

 Music: